ThePalaceProject/library-registry/README.md

 CREATE EXTENSION postgis;
 ```

-You should then create a `.env` file in the project directory with the following contents:
+The database configuration is exposed to the application via environment variables.
 ```SHELL
 SIMPLIFIED_TEST_DATABASE=postgresql://simplified_test:simplified_test@localhost:5432/simplified_registry_test
 SIMPLIFIED_PRODUCTION_DATABASE=postgresql://simplified:simplified@localhost:5432/simplified_registry_dev
 ```
+For development work, you should create a `.env` file in the project directory that includes these variables
+set to the appropriate values for your environment.

 ### Installing Python Dependencies